Quantum-State-Sensitive Detection of Alkali Dimers on Helium Nanodroplets by Laser-Induced Coulomb Explosion

-We also determined the radial covariance map, i.e. the covariance map for the radial distributions of the upper and lower half on the ion image in \autoref{fig:setup_data}(a)~\cite{christiansen_laser-induced_2016}.
-The two islands in the radial covariance map, displayed in \autoref{fig:setup_data}(e), show correlations between two ions each with a velocity, $v_R$, around 1.6~km/s or around 1.9~km/s.
+We also determined the radial covariance map, i.e., the covariance map for the radial distributions of the upper and lower half on the ion image in \autoref{fig:setup_data}(a)~\cite{christiansen_laser-induced_2016}.
+The two islands in the radial covariance map, displayed in \autoref{fig:setup_data}(e), show correlations between two ions each with a velocity $v_R$ around 1.6~km/s or around 1.9~km/s.
 Such correlations are expected for Coulomb explosion of \ce{Rb2} in either the a or in the X state because the two \ce{Rb+} fragments obtain the same final velocity.
-All in all, the information from $P(E_\text{kin})$ and from the angular and radial covariance maps allow us to unambiguously identify the \ce{Rb+} ions in the inner channel and outer channels, or equivalently in the 1.16 eV and 1.65 eV peaks, as originating from Coulomb explosion of Rb dimers in the a and X state, respectively.
-Concerning the small peak at 2.62 eV, we found that this energy can be explained by ions created from Coulomb explosion of Rb trimers~\cite{kranabetter_2021}.
+All in all, the information from $P(E_\text{kin})$ and from the angular and radial covariance maps allows us to unambiguously identify the \ce{Rb+} ions in the inner channel and outer channels, or equivalently in the 1.16 and 1.65 eV peaks, as originating from Coulomb explosion of Rb dimers in the a and X state, respectively.
+Concerning the ions in the small peak at 2.62 eV, we found that they originate from Coulomb explosion of Rb trimers with an equilateral shape into three \ce{Rb+} ions~\cite{kranabetter_2021}.